Twitch0125/js-on-the-edge/slides.md

 layout: center
 ---
 # Limitations
-Each platform is different.
-In general, the smaller the better.
+The smaller the better
 ## Cloudflare Workers
-Vercel Edge
 - Maximum app size of 1 MB
 - Nodejs APIS not available.
 Cloudflare specific runtime
 - max 128MiB memory usage
 ## Deno Deploy
-Netlify Edge
 - Maximum app size of 20 MB
 - max 512MiB memory usage
 - NodeJS APIs not available (cuz its deno...)

 ---
 layout: center
 ---
+# Your Databases should also be distributed!
+Your database is still your bottleneck
+---
+layout: center
+---

 # Workarounds and Tips
 - Per Route Configuration.
-Only push some routes to the edge
+Only push some routes to the edge (Next.js makes this easy)
 - Lightweight Web Standards compliant Server (Nuxt/Nitro)

 ---